KV Mechelen: Match-fixing and 2017–19 Belgian football fraud scandal

-In March 2019, the club was found guilty and forced to relegate back to the First Division B despite winning promotion, and also denied to take part in the 2019–20 Belgian Cup and 2019–20 UEFA Europa League, the latter for which they had qualified by winning the cup.
+In March 2019, the club was found guilty and forced to relegate back to the First Division B despite winning promotion, and also denied permission to take part in the 2019–20 Belgian Cup and 2019–20 UEFA Europa League, the latter for which they had qualified by winning the cup.
 The club appealed the decision at the Belgian Arbitration Court for Sports which ruled on 10 July 2019 that, in accordance with the rules set by the Royal Belgian Football Association, relegation was not a possible punishment in the circumstances.
 As a result, the club was punished with a one-season ban from European football and the Belgian Cup.
 The proceedings were plagued with controversy, with evidence (including witness statements) from an investigation into financial crimes in Belgian football not being made available during these disciplinary proceedings, as well as the impartiality of the prosecutor being called into question.

 Second Belgian Cup

 Fans celebrate the cup win in Brussels.

-In May 2019, more than 30 years after their last major trophy, second division side Mechelen won the Belgian Cup after a 2-1 victory over Gent in the final at the King Baudouin Stadium.
+In May 2019, more than 30 years after their last major trophy, second division side Mechelen won the Belgian Cup after a 2–1 victory over Gent in the final at the King Baudouin Stadium.
 Germán Mera scored the winning goal after Nikola Storm made the equalizer.

 Rivalries

-KV Mechelen's most traditional rival is Racing Mechelen.
-However the two have sparingly met in the modern era, the last time in 2005, where the game had to be stopped due to crowd violence.
-Traditionally KV Mechelen was the club of the catholic elite in the city while Racing was set up by the secular, liberal classes, with nationalist sympathies.
-KV Mechelen has since taken on a more broader support from the Antwerp province and beyond while Racing's support has died down due to being in inferior divisions.
+KV Mechelen's traditional rival is Racing Mechelen.
+However, the two have sparingly met in the modern era, the last time being in 2005, where the game had to be stopped due to crowd violence.
+Traditionally KV Mechelen was the club of the Catholic elite in the city, while Racing was set up by the secular, liberal classes, with nationalist sympathies.
+KV Mechelen has since taken on a more broader support from the Antwerp province and beyond, while Racing's support has died down due to being in inferior divisions.

 KV Mechelen also have a rivalry with football clubs from the neighbouring town of Lier (mainly Lierse SK and its successors).
-They additionally have a rivalry with Beerschot Antwerp, which was heightened during the Match fixing scandal of 2017–2019, due to Mechelen's promotion instead of Beerschot despite being found guilty of match fixing in the previous season.
+They additionally have a rivalry with Beerschot Antwerp, which was heightened during the match-fixing scandal of 2017–2019, due to Mechelen's promotion instead of Beerschot despite being found guilty of match fixing in the previous season.